forestgrape/coronavirus/4_immunological/immune_system.md

 ###### Innate Immunity
 > The innate immunity are mechanisms that have constant recognition patterns throughout lifetime.

-Since targets stay constant, the information is stored in [lifetime storage](../2_biological/life-forms.md#lifetime-storage)).
+Since targets stay constant, the information is stored in [lifetime storage](../2_biological/life-forms.md#lifetime-storage)) and is inherited.

 ### Acquired Immune Systems